 Our bathroom is now not only aesthetically pleasing but ‘works’ – great lighting, storage and comfort.
 We would happily recommend Style Within for a hassle free project with great results.

-We would advise you to think ahead 10 years to decide the sort of bathroom you want.
-If possible, you should retain a bath in a family home.
-If you want a shower as well, there are several ways this can work even in a small space.
-You can see one option in our wet room design.
+You should think ahead 10 years to decide the sort of bathroom you want.
+For a family home, you should look to retain a bath.
+If you want a shower as well, there are several ways to achieve this even in a small space.
+Here, you can see one option in our wet room design.

 wall hung suites